KOS-MOS: Appearances

-Other appearances

 KOS-MOS is one of many playable characters in the 2005 tactical role-playing game Namco × Capcom, along with M.O.M.O. and Shion also from Xenosaga.
 In 2008, she appeared as one of playable characters in the role-playing game Super Robot Taisen OG Saga: Endless Frontier.
 That same year, KOS-MOS made a cameo appearance in the role-playing game Tales of Hearts, where she is one of many supporting attack characters for the player.
 In 2010, she appeared as a playable character in Super Robot Taisen OG Saga: Endless Frontier Exceed.
 In 2012, she appeared as a playable character in the tactical role-playing game Project X Zone, as well as the 2015 sequel.

+Promotion and merchandise

-In 2005, she was included in the fighting game Soulcalibur III as a hidden playable character, available only if the player completes her costume and then creates a custom character.
-In the 2008 role-playing game Tales of Vesperia, KOS-MOS costume is available as a downloadable content for the character Judith in the PlayStation 3 version.
+Numerous figures and figurines of KOS-MOS in various scales have been released in Japan, several of them produced by the company Bandai and cited as being in high demand.
+In 2013, Volks released a licensed 60 cm fashion doll of KOS-MOS Version 4, which was only available for purchase by a limited preorder.
+In 2005, Soulcalibur III included items for its custom character creator to recreate her appearance.
+In the 2008 role-playing game Tales of Vesperia, a KOS-MOS costume is available as downloadable content for the character Judith in the PlayStation 3 version.
 In the 2017 Xeno series entry Xenoblade Chronicles 2, KOS-MOS appears as one of the Rare Blades, an in-game anthropomorphic weapon obtainable via Core Crystals.
-KOS-MOS has a very low rate of appearance.

-The limited edition of Xenosaga: Episode II included a figure of KOS-MOS dubbed "Jashin MOK-KOS" ("Evil God MOK-KOS").
-Numerous other figures and figurines of KOS-MOS in various scales have been released in Japan, most of them are produced by the company Bandai.
-In 2013, Volks released a licensed 60 cm fashion doll of KOS-MOS Version 4, which was only available for purchase by a limited preorder.

-Reception

-KOS-MOS was well received by gaming media outlets.
-In 2009, GameDaily placed her 25th on their ranking of top video game robots, stating "KOS-MOS is quite a looker, but she needs a personality" and suggested her to "download some emotions."

-In 2008, IGN listed her as third top Soul series bonus character for her cameo appearance in Soulcalibur III.
-In 2010, she was included on UGO's list of top 25 Japanese RPG characters her for being "widely regarded as one of the most awesome characters to ever come out of Monolith's design department."
-That same year, Tim Turi of Game Informer chose KOS-MOS as one of the 20 Namco characters they would like to see in a rumored crossover fighting game Namco Vs Capcom.
-In 2012, Complex included "Capcom vs. Namco" on the list of fighting game crossovers they would like to see the most, featuring KOS-MOS on Namco's side.

-In 2011, Lisa Foiles of The Escapist listed her among the top five robots in games.
-Matt Miller of Game Informer ranked her as the third top AI character of the 2000s, stating she "rises above as a powerhouse that can’t be forgotten."